 White peach season tends to be a little bit shorter, but only at the end usually.
 I tend to find yellow peaches in stores when white peaches are not anymore.

 Most white peaches are from California.
 It's not common to find them in stores from other states unless you are shopping at a market that grows local produce.

 I said white peaches in general are very sweet, but that doesn't mean you don't find some more higher acid white peaches.
 The Snow Angel variety is one example.

-This first white peach variety of the year I got to sink my teeth into is the Snow Angel variety.
-It was grown in California in the San Joaquin Valley by Family Tree Farms.
-There is a cool map on their website, you should check out.
+One of the first white peach varieties of the year, it is grown in California in the San Joaquin Valley by Family Tree Farms and many other growers.
 Snow Angel is a really early peach variety, usually picked around the end of April to the start of May.
-If you are looking to grow this variety it only needs about 200 chill hours.

 As comes with being an early peach it is a clingstone variety, so that pit isn't coming out without a fight!
 The one I had contained a split pit, which means the pit was broken in half inside, which isn't a big deal to me.
 The interior of this peach is absolutely stunning.
 It is white with red around the outside.